dfremont/glulx-llvm/README.md

 llc -march=glulx -filetype=asm -O2 all.bc -o all.S
 ```

+Note that certain primitive operations in C are not provided natively by Glulx (e.g. unsigned integer division and remainder) and so require implementation as "libcalls".
+These are found in `libcalls.c`; you'll probably want to compile that file and link it into your programs to avoid getting errors from the assembler about missing symbols like `__udivsi3`.

 ## Limitations

 The following are known limitations of the backend or other awkward aspects of compiling to Glulx: